 Italian at its (vegetarian!) finest.

 It is a huge misconception that vegetarian food is not as satisfying or filling as meat.
-For proof, look no further than this hot, cheesy, fried eggplant parmesan recipe.
-This late-summer Italian-American specialty tastes absolutely delicious, a perfect combination of breaded and pan-fried eggplant slices layered with fresh marinara and plenty of melted mozzarella, baked until bubbly.
+For proof, look no further than this hot, cheesy, baked eggplant parmesan recipe.
+This late-summer classic Italian dish tastes absolutely delicious, a perfect combination of breaded and pan-fried eggplant slices layered with fresh marinara sauce and plenty of melted mozzarella, baked until bubbly.

 You’ll also like: Classic Italian Meatballs and Late Summer Minestrone